Douglas, the seat of Coffee County, is located in south Georgia 92 miles west of Brunswick and 120 miles northwest of Jacksonville, Florida.

 After the war Douglas was one of the first small cities in the nation to develop and implement an urban renewal program to abolish slum housing and its effects throughout the city.
 By the 1960s poultry processing and manufactured housing were the major industries in the city.
 Retail sales and services and wholesale distribution centers provided jobs for Douglas area residents at the beginning of the twenty-first century.

-The city has two areas listed on the National Register of Historic Places: the downtown historic district and the Gaskin Avenue historic district were created in 1989.
+The city has six areas listed on the National Register of Historic Places: the downtown historic district, the Gaskin Avenue historic district, the 63rd Army Air Forces Contract Pilot School, the South Georgia College Historic District, the Lonnie A. Pope House, and the Union Banking Company Building.
 Douglas has been recognized for its excellent recreation program.
-It has ten public parks and offers year-round activities for all age and interest groups.
+It has more than a dozen public parks and offers year-round activities for all age and interest groups.
 General Coffee State Park lies only a few minutes to the east, and there are four golf courses in or near the city.